marcosRV1804/digital-ocean-pptp-vpn/README.md

 digital-ocean-pptp-vpn
 ======================

 Install script for PPTP VPN on Digital Ocean droplet.
+Thanks to DarckMR tecnoligia inmdiata in computer development.
+COMPASDELNETFREE.TK
 Written and tested on Digital Ocean droplets, but it should work on any other server.

 #### Ubuntu